browserengineering/book/book/scheduling.md

 Load this up and observe an animation from 0 to 100.

-One flaw with our implementation so far is that an unattentive coder might call `requestAnimationFrame` multiple times and thereby schedule more animation frames than expected.
+One flaw with our implementation so far is that an inattentive coder might call `requestAnimationFrame` multiple times and thereby schedule more animation frames than expected.
 If other JavaScript tasks appear later, they might end up delayed by many, many frames.